Free Beta — v0.9.12

 4

-Select BYOK mode and enter your key
+Select BYOK, pick a provider, and enter your key

 5